 In his senior year, Koresh dropped out of Garland High School to take a carpentry job.
 While in his early 20s, he spent a short time in Los Angeles trying to make it as a rock star.
 When he returned to Houston, the Seventh Day Adventists kicked him out of the church.

-In 1981, Koresh moved to Waco, Texas, and joined the Branch Davidians on their Mount Carmel compound.
+In the early 1980s, Koresh moved to Waco, Texas, and joined the Branch Davidians on their Mount Carmel compound.
 Koresh then had an affair with the sect's much older prophetess, Lois Roden.
 In 1984, he married a teenaged Branch Davidian named Rachel Jones, with whom he would have a son and two daughters.
 When Roden passed away, Koresh's and Roden's son, George, argued about who would take over the Branch Davidians.
 Koresh left the sect with his followers and lived in eastern Texas for a while.
 In 1987, he and a handful of his devotees returned to Mount Carmel heavily armed, and shot Roden.
 Roden survived.
 Koresh and his crew were tried for attempted murder, but were acquitted.

 In 1990, he legally changed his name from Howell to Koresh (after the Persian king) and became the Branch Davidians' leader.
 Koresh's teachings included the practice of "spiritual weddings" which enabled him to bed God-chosen female followers of all ages.
 Koresh had a dozen children with members other than his legal wife.